jstachio/rainbowgum/README.md

 [Eucalyptus Deglupta](https://en.wikipedia.org/wiki/Eucalyptus_deglupta) a beautiful tree native to Hawaii that has colorful bark (*colorful logs*).

+In Rainbow Gum you can:

+* Leverage your existing configuration/application framework (like [avaje-config](https://avaje.io/config/) or Spring Boot `Environment`).
-In Rainbow gum you can do all your logging configuration in Java and or can choose to leverage your existing configuration/application framework
+* Do all your logging configuration in Java with a discoverable API of builders
-(like [avaje-config](https://avaje.io/config/) or Spring `Environment`).

-Instead of you using a specific framework you can write a single service provider using a discoverable API of builders and then package it up in a Jar.
-Rainbow Gum is easy to configure with Java code if you prefer that path.
+* Only use System Properties and no loading of resources for a ultimate minimal experience
+* Or various combinations of the above

+Because Rainbow Gum is very modular it can provide a more "choose your own" experience where you can scale down and only use the JDK `System.Logger` with minimal dependencies or scale up with fully loaded ANSI SLF4J experience.
+In some cases just adding modules will provide automatic configuration.

+Rainbow Gum's default property configuration follows Spring Boot's patterns so if you are familiar with `logging.level...` than you will feel at home with Rainbow Gum whether you use Spring or not.

-Regardless of which configuration option you choose it is GraalVM native friendly, Jlinkable, and initialize hella fast.
+Regardless of which configuration option you choose it is GraalVM native friendly, Jlinkable, and initializes hella fast.

+The long term goal of Rainbow Gum is to be a logging framework **for all** with the only requirement being a modern JDK.

 ## Documentation